About the course

 If you accept an offer you will be based in your placement school for extended placements throughout the whole school year.
 As a committed group of professionals, we invest in our School Direct trainees, and see the School Direct year as the start of your successful career with us.
 NQTs in our schools benefit from our high quality, year-long NQT Induction Programme.
 You will be assigned two mentors from the staff in your school, one from your subject area (subject mentor) and also a senior member of staff (professional mentor).

-You will have significant input during your University based training and will have a comprehensive two week induction to the course, followed by focus weeks at the university at the beginning of the Spring and Summer terms.
+You will have significant input during your University based training and will have a comprehensive induction to the course, followed by focus weeks at the university at the beginning of the Spring and Summer terms.
 During your extended school placements, you will attend university training on alternate Mondays all year.

 You will be trained in a highly supportive and aspirational environment that will enable you to develop the professional knowledge, necessary skills and expertise for the delivery of creative, purposeful and challenging teaching and learning.